rathilakshika/rathilakshika.github.io/_news/announcement_6.md

 related_posts: false
 ---

-Joined Indian Institute of Technology Delhi as an Undergraduate
+Joined [Indian Institute of Technology Delhi](https://home.iitd.ac.in/) as an Undergraduate!